 Break down of how the termite baiting works

-Queanbeyan Pest Control uses a simple 3 step termite-killing process which makes termite baiting systems so highly effective.
+Queanbeyan Pest Control Services uses a simple 3 step termite-killing process which makes termite baiting systems so highly effective.
 That process is as follows:

 No. 1: Termites are attracted to the baiting stations.